 If a black creature has intimidate, it is basically the same thing as having a black creature with fear.
-But intimidate is dependent on your creature’s colours, and fear isn’t.
+But intimidate is dependent on your creature’s colors, and fear isn’t.

-If you play casually and have access to an enchantment from the Masques Block called intimidation, you can give fear to creatures that aren’t black.
-Obviously, you have to play black considering the enchantment requires three black lands, but if you are playing another colour in combination with black, you can give a green, blue, white, or red creature fear.
+If you play casually and have access to an enchantment from the Masques Block called [c]Intimidation[/c], you can give fear to creatures that aren’t black.
+Obviously, you have to play black considering the enchantment requires three black lands, but if you are playing another color in combination with black, you can give a green, blue, white, or red creature fear.

 If a red creature is given fear, it cannot be blocked except by artifacts or black creatures.

-If a multicoloured creature has fear, it still can only be blocked by artifact or black creatures.
+If a multicolored creature has fear, it still can only be blocked by artifact or black creatures.

-In contrast, if a multicoloured creature, like a black/green creature, has intimidate, then it can only be blocked by black, green, and artifact creatures.
+In contrast, if a multicolored creature, like a black/green creature, has intimidate, then it can only be blocked by black, green, and artifact creatures.

 Intimidate + Fear